mourishantony/SIH2K25/README.md

 1. Copy `.env.example` to `.env`.
 2. Edit the values to set your preferred defaults:
-   - `FACE_REG_*` entries drive the registration script (sample counts, confidence, capture delay, GPU flag, camera index).
+   - `FACE_REG_*` entries drive the registration script (sample counts, confidence, capture delay, GPU flag, camera index, optional video prompt).
    - `FACE_RECOG_*` entries control the streaming script (detection confidence, similarity threshold, detector size, camera index, GPU flag, optional video path/prompt).
    - `FACE_RECOG_VIDEO_PATH` lets you default the recognition input to a video file instead of the webcam when set to an absolute or workspace-relative path.
 3. CLI flags still override the environment, so you can temporarily tweak a value without editing `.env`.